claytonwrightmu/PGA-Analysis/notes/Project_Goals.md

 - Add a system to incorporate golfers' personal lives into on course performance (Agent)
 - Grade caddies and have a way to track movement in the caddy field (Agent)
 - Identify advantageous odds in gambling books (Agent)
 - Aging curves for players across seasons
+- Simulate alternate timelines for a pro's career